Detox: Fact vs Fiction

-Despite our body’s sophisticated defences, it is well established that exposure to certain chemicals, either through lifestyle habits, or as byproducts of industrial processes, are having adverse effects on human health.
-The accumulation of these chemicals have been shown to cause an array of dysfunctions including inflammation, oxidative stress (1&2), which may contribute to obesity (3&4) and metabolic syndrome (5), increasing the risk of diseases such as diabetes, cancer and cardiovascular disease (6,7&8).
+Despite our body’s sophisticated defences, it is well established that exposure to certain chemicals, either through lifestyle habits or as byproducts of industrial processes, are having adverse effects on human health.
+The accumulation of these chemicals has been shown to cause an array of dysfunctions including inflammation, oxidative stress (1&2), which may contribute to obesity (3&4) and metabolic syndrome (5), increasing the risk of diseases such as diabetes, cancer and cardiovascular disease (6,7&8).

-To put it into context, the World Health Organization (WHO) has estimated that environmental factors constitute 25-33% of global disease burden (9).
+To put it into context, the World Health Organization (WHO) has estimated that environmental factors constitute 25-33% of the global disease burden (9).

 Long story short, there are a lot of unknowns, but what do we know?
 Well, in 2004, the WHO organised a convention in Stockholm, where a panel of experts identified which registered substances have substantial evidence for being problematic to human health (11).
-These substances are required to fulfill three specific criteria:
+These substances are required to fulfil three specific criteria: